rajivth/full-stack-challenge/README.md

 Required artifacts:
 - Dockerfile
-- Code wit test cases.
+- Code with test cases.
 - Readme.md file for installation and running.
 - API Documentation.
 (Swagger is preferrable).
 - Docker Compose, Docker Swarm or Kuberntes orchestration.
 (Nice to have)